Skip to content

 page.apply_ocr('paddle', resolution=120, detect_only=True)

-The text is from a Greek spreadsheet, so most likely content is Modern Greek or numeric."""
+The text is from a Greek spreadsheet, so expect Modern Greek or numbers."""

 def correct(region):